Integrated System Testing (CAN/ULC-S1001)

 – Contractual obligations.

-Does the Integrated testing coordinator need to validate the design of fire protection and safety systems within the test process?
+Video #5: Does the Integrated testing coordinator need to validate the design of fire protection and safety systems within the test process?

 It is not intended by this Standard that the integrated testing coordinator validate the design of individual fire protection and life safety systems within the integrated testing process.
 However, where concerns are noted by the integrated testing coordinator in the execution of the integrated testing process, the integrated testing coordinator has an obligation to notify the building owner and the design professionals.

-What is the process for Integrated Systems Testing?
+Video #6: What is the process for Integrated Systems Testing?

 The CAN/ULC-S1001 standard outlines two phases to process for the Integrated Systems Testing: